United States involvement in regime change: 1970–1973: Chile

-Between 1960 and 1969, the Soviet government funded the Communist Party of Chile at a rate of between $50,000 and $400,000 annually.

 The U.S. government ran a psy ops action in Chile from 1963 until the coup d'état in 1973, and the CIA was involved in every Chilean election during that time.
 In the 1964 Chilean presidential election, the U.S. government supplied $2.6 million in funding to Christian Democratic Party presidential candidate Eduardo Frei Montalva, to prevent Salvador Allende and the Socialist Party of Chile winning.
-The U.S. also used the CIA to provide $12 million in funding to business interests for use in harming Allende's reputation.
-Kristian C. Gustafson wrote:
+The U.S. also used the CIA to provide $12 million in funding to business interests for use in harming Allende's reputation.Kristian C. Gustafson wrote:

 It was clear the Soviet Union was operating in Chile to ensure Marxist success, and from the contemporary American point of view, the United States was required to thwart this enemy influence: Soviet money and influence were clearly going into Chile to undermine its democracy, so U.S. funding would have to go into Chile to frustrate that pernicious influence.

 Prior to Allende's inauguration, chief of staff of the Chilean Army, René Schneider, a general dedicated to preserving the constitutional order and considered "a major stumbling block for military officers seeking to carry out a coup", was targeted in a failed CIA backed kidnapping attempt by General Camilo Valenzuela on October 19, 1970.
 Schneider was killed three days later in another botched kidnapping attempt led by General Roberto Viaux.
 After the inauguration, there followed an extended period of social and political unrest between the right-dominated Congress of Chile and Allende, as well as economic warfare waged by Washington.
 U.S. President Richard Nixon had promised to "make the economy scream" to "prevent Allende from coming to power or to unseat him".

 On September 11, 1973, President Allende was overthrown by the Chilean Armed Forces and National Police, bringing to power the regime of Augusto Pinochet.
 The CIA, through Project FUBELT (also known as Track II), worked secretly to prepare the conditions for the coup.
 While the U.S. initially denied any involvement, many relevant documents have been declassified in the decades since.

 1971: Bolivia

 The U.S. government supported the 1971 coup led by General Hugo Banzer that toppled President Juan José Torres of Bolivia, who had himself come to power in a coup the previous year.
-Torres was kidnapped and assassinated in 1976 as part of Operation Condor, the U.S.-supported campaign of political repression and state terrorism by South American right-wing dictators.
+Torres was kidnapped and assassinated in 1976 as part of Operation Condor.